 This document details the approach used to derive a scientifically rigorous, logistically feasible sampling design based on point counts that meets the goals of the Observatory.
-Acoustic monitoring is being considered as a complementary method to collect data on bird diversity and phenology (e.g., Celis-Murillo et al. 2009, Blumstein et al. 2011), but is contingent on additional funding and advances in machine learning algorithms to automate species identification of bird songs and calls.
+Acoustic monitoring has been considered as a complementary method to collect data on bird diversity and phenology (e.g., Celis-Murillo et al. 2009, Blumstein et al. 2011), but is contingent on advances in machine learning algorithms to automate species identification of bird songs and calls.